michelin/kafkactl/README.md

   user/producer_byte_rate: 204800
 ```

-- `count/topics` is the maximum number of deployable topics
+- `count/topics` is the maximum number of deployable topics.
-- `count/partitions` is the maximum number of deployable partitions
+- `count/partitions` is the maximum number of deployable partitions.
-- `count/connectors` is the maximum number of deployable connectors
+- `count/connectors` is the maximum number of deployable connectors.
 - `disk/topics** is the maximum size of all topics.
 It is computed from the sum of _retention.bytes_ * _number of partitions_ of all topics.
-Unit of measure accepted is byte (B), kibibyte (KiB), mebibyte (MiB), gibibyte (GiB)
+Unit of measure accepted is byte (B), kibibyte (KiB), mebibyte (MiB), gibibyte (GiB).
 - `user/consumer_byte_rate` is the consumer network bandwith quota before throttling.
-Expressed in bytes/sec
+Expressed in bytes/sec.
 - `user/producer_byte_rate` is the producer network bandwith quota before throttling.
-Expressed in bytes/sec
+Expressed in bytes/sec.

 # CI/CD